Rockman-Blue/SANS_HHC_2024/Prologue/Elf-Connect.md

             [4, 8, 13, 15]  // Set 4
 ```

-Going by the source code above, correctSets defines the index positions of the right combinations for each wordset.
+Going by the source code above, ```correctSets``` defines the index positions of the right combinations for each wordset.
 Below are the challenge solutions for each set.
-I apply the index patterns for sets 1-4 for each wordSet item and remember that the index numbering starts at 0, not 1.
+I apply the index patterns for sets 1-4 for each ```wordSet``` item and remember that index numbering starts at 0, not 1.
 After creating the list of solutions for each set, I click them, complete the round and move onto the next one.

 Round 1 Solutions:
 * Tinsel, Garland, Star, Lights